Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-target/target-api-reference.md

 ### getTntId

-This API gets the Target user ID \(also known as the `tntId`\) from the Target service.
-The `tntId` is returned in the network response after a successful call to `prefetchContent` or `retrieveLocationContent`, which is then persisted in the SDK.
-This ID is preserved between app upgrades, is saved and restored during the standard application backup process, and is removed at uninstall or when the `resetExperience` API is used.
+This API gets the Target user identifier \(also known as the `tntId`\).

+The `tntId` is returned in the network response from Target after a successful call to `prefetchContent` API or `retrieveLocationContent` API, which is then persisted in the SDK.
+The persisted tntId is used in subsequent Target requests until a different tntId is returned from Target, or a new tntId is set using `setTntId` API.

 {% tabs %}
 {% tab title="Android" %}